MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-search-for-a-phrase-in-the-body-of-items-in-a-folder.md

 - csharp
 ---

-# How to: Search for a Phrase in the Body of Items in a Folder
+# Search for a Phrase in the Body of Items in a Folder

 This example searches for the string "office" in the Body of items in the Inbox.